MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

     > [!NOTE]
     > If you have set custom ACLs on various Organizational Units (OU) in your domain, make sure that the selected user has read permissions to those OUs.

 -   Do not install Microsoft Message Analyzer on an Azure ATP Standalone Sensor or Sensor.
 The Message Analyzer driver conflicts with the Azure ATP Standalone Sensor and  Sensor drivers.
-If you run Wireshark on Azure ATP Standalone Sensor, you will need to restart the Microsoft Azure Advanced Threat Protection Gateway Service after you have stopped the Wireshark capture.
+If you run Wireshark on Azure ATP Standalone Sensor, you will need to restart the Azure Advanced Threat Protection Gateway Service after you have stopped the Wireshark capture.
 If not, the Gateway stops capturing traffic.
 Running Wireshark on an Azure ATP Sensor does not interfere with the Azure ATP Sensor.

 -    Recommended: User should have read-only permissions on the Deleted Objects container.
 This allows Azure ATP to detect bulk deletion of objects in the domain.
 For information about configuring read-only permissions on the Deleted Objects container, see the **Changing permissions on a deleted object container** section in the [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx) article.